iCliniq Logo

 • What alternative therapies are available?

-• Take Command - Now that you know the facts, you may take steps to safeguard yourself and your sexual partners.
+Take Command - Now know the facts that may take steps to safeguard the sexual partners.

 • Abstinence - The best approach to avoid infection is to avoid having sex (i.e., anal, vaginal, or oral).

 • Immunization - Vaccines are safe, effective, and highly recommended to prevent hepatitis B and HPV infection.
 HPV vaccination is advised for preteens aged 11 or 12 (or can begin at age 9) and for everyone until 26 if not already vaccinated.
 Vaccination is not advised for individuals older than the age of 26.
 Some adults aged 27 to 45 who have not yet received the HPV vaccine may opt to do so after discussing with their physician about their risk of new HPV infections and the potential advantages of vaccination.
 The HPV vaccine is less effective in this age group because more people are already exposed to HPV.
-If you were not immunized against hepatitis B when you were younger, you should get one now.
+If one is not immunized against hepatitis B, then they should get one now.

 • Several Sexual Partners - STD risk can be reduced by reducing the number of sexual partners.
-However, it is still critical that you and your partner both be tested and that you disclose your test findings.
+However, it is still critical that the partner both be tested and disclose the test findings.

-• Monogamy - Mutual monogamy indicates that you commit to only having sexual relations with one individual who has consented to only have sexual relations with you.
+• Monogamy - Mutual monogamy indicates that one commits to only having sexual relations with one individual who has consented to only have sexual relations with another.
 One of the most dependable ways to avoid STDs is to have a long, monogamous relationship with a non-exposed, uninfected partner.

 How to Use a Condom Correctly to Avoid STDs?